 And, this leads us to the third and final nerve:

 And this places Jews in an uncomfortable position.
 If there are ethnic and racial parameters for a successful American society, on which side of the line do Jews fall?

 To sit down with nationalists who might want to slit our Jewish throats does not seem appealing.
 The tragedy of Wilhelmine Germany’s nationalist Jews, who identified fully and completely with the Fatherland, contributed mightily to its extraordinary cultural flowering, sent their sons to be slaughtered in the trenches of World War I—only to be annihilated by the Nazis—makes one hesitant.
 Fritz Haber, Edmund Husserl, Hermann Kantorowicz…the list is long.

 But I believe that American Jews must do what’s best for America.
 And that includes a sensible immigration policy.

 It’s also good for American Jews.
 If we embrace increased immigration from the Muslim world, we face the doom of Western European Jews.
 If we embrace American nationalism, we face the far less likely possibility of an anti-Semitic hypernationalist outbreak.
 More likely, we face a greater number of petty slights of a more acceptable anti-Semitism as “white Christian” America becomes more self-consciously so.

 American Jews may not face an ideal choice.
-But it is a clear one.Judd Benjamin (email him) is an American law professor.
+But it is a clear one.